Skip to content

 Fleas serve as the primary carriers

-The most common cat tapeworm, Dipylidium caninum , relies on fleas as intermediate hosts.
+The most common cat tapeworm, Dipylidium caninum, relies on fleas as intermediate hosts.
 Flea larvae can ingest tapeworm eggs from the environment.
 As these fleas mature into adults, tapeworms develop inside them.
-When grooming, your cat can accidentally ingest infected fleas – this is the critical transmission moment.
+When grooming, your cat can accidentally ingest an infected flea – this is the critical transmission moment.

 Other ways tapeworms can infect cats

-Your cat acquires Taenia taeniaeformis when they eat infected prey like birds or rodents.
-Joyeuxiella pasqualei may transmit through reptiles, and even Echinococcus multilocularis can occasionally inhabit your cat's small intestines.
+Your cat acquires Taenia taeniaeformis, one of the taenia tapeworms affecting cats, when they eat infected prey like birds, rats, mice, or other rodents.
+Cats can also become infected by hunting or eating other rodents.
+Joyeuxiella pasqualei may transmit through reptiles, and even Echinococcus multilocularis can occasionally inhabit your cat’s small intestines.
+Cats who hunt rodents or consume raw meat are at increased risk of tapeworm infection.
 Focusing only on deworming without flea control creates an incomplete approach.

 Maine Coon cat walking indoors in modern living room